yaningchang/My_Website/content/home/research.md

 ## **Cross-linguistic comparison and bilingualism**
    - The reading effects in English versus Chinese
-   - The effect of phonetic distance on L2 vocabulary learning
+   - The influences of phonetic distance on L2 vocabulary learning